back to michaelgruen.com

 3. Here’s some context/some suggestions that I think may be helpful.

-These 1-on-1s are to ensure that my team has predictable and protected time on my calendar so I can help them be successful.
+These 1-on-1s ensure my team has predictable and protected time on my calendar so I can help them be successful.
 To that end, I expect everyone on my team to own and drive the business within their scope.

 Pet Peeves